Training - What We Are Doing

 Initially, prioritized training consists of accreditation and high-risk training topics, such as:

-- Diversity and Inclusion
+- Diversity, Equity and Inclusion

-- Response to Mental Health and Illness
+- Mental Health

-- Use-of-Force
+- Compliance

-University Police and Public Safety will continue these mandatory monthly training assignments for all police officers, security, and other staff, including lead administrators within the department.
+University Police and Public Safety will continue these mandatory training assignments for all police officers, security, and other staff, including lead administrators within the department.

 Use of Force